-(iii) Amortized Cost
+(iii) Amortized cost:

 Financial assets and liabilities classified as amortized cost are recognized initially at fair value plus any directly attributable transaction costs.
 Subsequent measurement is at amortized cost using the effective interest method, less any impairment losses.
-The Funds classify receivable for issuance of units, payables for redemption of units, other accounts payable and BCI cost recoveries payable as amortized cost.
+The Funds classify cash, receivable from issuance of units, payables for redemption of units, management fees payable, BCI and QuadReal cost recoveries payable, and other accounts payable as amortized cost.